Umesh-Choudhari/ObjectARX/Ex5/README.md

 2. **Run the Command:**

-   - In AutoCAD, enter the custom command associated with the `AddLayer` function (e.g., "AddLAYER").
+   - In AutoCAD, enter the custom command associated with the `addLayer` function (e.g., "AddLayer").

 3. **View Results:**